json-api/json-api/format/index.md

 fields in the response.

 ### Sorting <a href="#fetching-sorting" id="fetching-sorting" class="headerlink"></a>

-> TODO: Come back to this after pagination
-> TODO: Consider requirement that attributes not begin with a dash

 A server **MAY** choose to support requests to sort resource collections according to one or more criteria.